 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 It is wonderful to watch your baby go from crawling to cruising to walking with support, which will most likely start at this stage.
 When she tries to walk independently, she will stumble and fall often.
 A few steps may be wobbly, but she will persevere by constantly altering her posture, her balance, and her muscle strength.
 At 47 weeks your baby will also tend to go for ‘grown-up’ toys rather than her own toys, like your mobile phone, remote control or cutlery.
 This will be because she would have seen you use these items and would want to imitate you.
 As your baby approaches her first year, her weight will start to go down a bit, thanks to her being a fussy eater and playing around at meal times.
 This is also the time to start weaning your baby from a pacifier or a dummy if she uses it often or to sleep.
 You can instead buy her a comforting new toy or blanket to cuddle while sleeping.

 Below are a few 47-week-old baby milestones you can expect to see:

-- Your baby will be able to sort, compare and categorize her toys
+- Your baby will be able to identify her toys and show a preference for certain toys.

-- Your baby will be able to bend and pick up all sorts of objects with her fingers
+- Your baby will be able to pick up all sorts of objects with her hands.

 - Your baby will be able to say ‘mama’ and ‘papa’.